xuri/excelize-doc/en/chart.md

 bubble                      | bubble chart bubble3D                    | 3D bubble chart

-In the Office Excel chart data range, `series` specifies the set of information for which data to draw, the legend item (series), and the horizontal (category) axis label.
+In the Office Excel chart data range, `Series` specifies the set of information for which data to draw, the legend item (series), and the horizontal (category) axis label.

-The `series` options that can be set are:
+The `Series` options that can be set are:

 Parameter|Explanation
 ---|---
-name|Legend item (series), displayed in the chart legend and formula bar.
-The `name` parameter is optional.
-If you don't specify this value, the default will be `Series 1 .. n`. `name` support for formula representation, for example: `Sheet1!$A$1`. categories|Horizontal (category) axis label.
-The `categories` parameter is optional in most chart types, the default is a contiguous sequence of the form `1..n`. values|The chart data area, which is the most important parameter in `series`, is also the only required parameter when creating a chart.
-This option links the chart to the worksheet data it displays. line|This sets the line format of the line chart.
-The `line` property is optional and if it isn't supplied it will default style.
-The options that can be set is `width`.
-The range of `width` is 0.25pt - 999pt.
-If the value of width is outside the range, the default width of the line is 2pt. marker|This sets the marker of the line chart and scatter chart.
-The range of the optional field `size` is 2-72 (default value is `5`).
-The enumeration value of optional field `symbol` are (default value is `auto`): `circle`, `dash`, `diamond`, `dot`, `none`, `picture`, `plus`, `square`, `star`, `triangle`, `x` and `auto`.
+Name|Legend item (series), displayed in the chart legend and formula bar.
+The `Name` parameter is optional.
+If you don't specify this value, the default will be `Series 1 .. n`. `name` support for formula representation, for example: `Sheet1!$A$1`.
+Categories|Horizontal (category) axis label.
+The `Categories` parameter is optional in most chart types, the default is a contiguous sequence of the form `1..n`.
+Values|The chart data area, which is the most important parameter in `Series`, is also the only required parameter when creating a chart.
+This option links the chart to the worksheet data it displays.
+Line|This sets the line format of the line chart.
+The `Line` property is optional and if it isn't supplied it will default style.
+The options that can be set is `Width`.
+The range of `Width` is 0.25pt - 999pt.
+If the value of width is outside the range, the default width of the line is 2pt.
+Marker|This sets the marker of the line chart and scatter chart.
+The range of the optional field `Size` is 2-72 (default value is `5`).
+The enumeration value of optional field `Symbol` are (default value is `auto`): `circle`, `dash`, `diamond`, `dot`, `none`, `picture`, `plus`, `square`, `star`, `triangle`, `x` and `auto`.

 Set properties of the chart legend.
 The options that can be set are:

 Parameter|Type|Explanation
 ---|---|---
-none            | `bool`   | Specify if show the legend without overlapping the chart.
-The default value is `false` position        | `string` | The position of the chart legend show_legend_key | `bool`   | Set the legend keys shall be shown in data labels
+None          | `bool`   | Specify if show the legend without overlapping the chart.
+The default value is `false` Position      | `string` | The position of the chart legend ShowLegendKey | `bool`   | Set the legend keys shall be shown in data labels

-Set the `position` of the chart legend.
+Set the `Position` of the chart legend.
 The default legend position is `right`.
 This parameter only takes effect when `none` is `false`.
 The available positions are:

 Parameter|Explanation
 ---|---